Cuisine Fusion Géorgienne

 She left Georgia for Geneva to pursue her studies.
 Long established in Switzerland, she brought JONJOLI - the culinary project to life after the birth of her daughter.
 JONJOLI bridges her roots with her present flourishing in Geneva’s multicultural environment, where, beyond cultures, everything converges toward a shared truth: the beauty of a good meal.

-Jonjoli is a traditional Georgian delicacy made from the blossoms of the Staphylea plant, a small flowering tree found across parts of Europe and Asia.
+JONJOLI is a traditional Georgian delicacy made from the blossoms of the Staphylea plant, a small flowering tree found across parts of Europe and Asia.
 Known in English as the “Bladder Nut,” this plant produces delicate spring blossoms that have been used in Georgian cuisine for generations.

-In Georgia, the young flower buds are carefully harvested and preserved in a light brine, creating the unique ingredient known as Jonjoli.
+In Georgia, the young flower buds are carefully harvested and preserved in a light brine, creating the unique ingredient known as JONJOLI.
 The result is a refreshing, slightly tangy delicacy often served as part of traditional Georgian meals, bringing a distinctive flavor and cultural heritage to the table.

 Although the plant itself is appreciated by gardeners for its beautiful spring flowers and ornamental seed capsules, in Georgian culinary tradition it holds a special place as a symbol of seasonal cooking and shared meals.